 As a Sanctuary for Independent Media intern, you will gain experience in a nonprofit community media and arts center setting and learn how media, art, and activism intersect to connect and build community.
-SFIM internships vary widely, depending on your interests and our needs.
+Sanctuary internships vary widely, depending on your interests and our needs.
 Check out our people power page to see real life experiences as an intern.

 - Self-motivation and reliability.